Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 When in Nachi-san, make a wish and walk through the cavity of the sacred 850-year-old camphor tree

-What else to know when planning to hike the Kumano Kodo/Nakahechi route?
+What else should you know when hiking the Kumano Kodo/Nakahechi route?

 This article focuses on different self-guided itineraries.